 Many theories revolve around the name of the city:

 The first is that the Mangoni family adopted the name of the place to which it belongs, thus, Mangone derives, in fact, from the Latin word mangones which means slave traders.
 It is not known that it was this activity that made the Mangoni rich and noble.
 The second hypothesis is that the place where the village was built took the name of the noble owner of the land that gave life to the farmhouse.
 Mangone would be derived from Maurogona, or generation of Mauri, who settled in Calabria at the time of the Goths.

-Watch this video on our YouTube Channel and get to know the best of beautiful Italy!!!!
+Watch this video on our YouTube Channel and let’s do a tour in Mangone!

 Mangone and its unique beauties.
 Mangone is a charming, discreet city that offers us immeasurable peace.
 Surrounded by nature, beauty, and fresh air, Mangone deserves a piece of his itinerary.
 As we said, it does not require much time to get to know it, so you can make the most of the city without haste and with all the tranquility of the world, since the city is not crowded like other cities in the region.

 TRAVELING TO CALÁBRIA IS A WONDERFUL EXPERIENCE, BUT BEING A REGION WITH A SMALL TOURISM INFRASTRUCTURE FOR FOREIGNERS, IT IS NOT SO SIMPLE TO VISIT THIS AMAZING PLACE WITHOUT ANY HELP, ESPECIALLY IF YOU DON’T SPEAK ITALIAN.

 HIRING OUR SERVICES YOU WILL BE ABLE TO ADMIRE EVERYTHING THAT THIS BEAUTIFUL AND SPETACULAR REGION HAS TO OFFER!